cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 Each application requires an individual determination of limits in order to keep CA and IA sufficiently small.
-For instance, TLS aims to keep CA below 2^-60 and IA below 2^-57.
+For instance, TLS aims to keep CA below 2^-60 and IA below 2^-57 (in the single-user setting).
 See {{?TLS=RFC8446}}, Section 5.5.

 # Calculating Limits

 Once upper bounds on CA, IA, or AEA are determined, this document defines a process for determining three overall operational limits:

-- Confidentiality limit (CL): The number of messages (possibly depending on the number of bytes of plaintext and maybe authenticated additional data (AAD)) an application can encrypt before giving the adversary a confidentiality advantage higher than CA.
+- Confidentiality limit (CL): The number of messages an application can encrypt before giving the adversary a confidentiality advantage higher than CA.

-- Integrity limit (IL): The number ciphertexts (possibly depending on the number of bytes of ciphertext and maybe authenticated additional data (AAD)) an application can decrypt, either successfully or not, before giving the adversary an integrity advantage higher than IA.
+- Integrity limit (IL): The number ciphertexts an application can decrypt, either successfully or not, before giving the adversary an integrity advantage higher than IA.

 - Authenticated encryption limit (AEL): The combined number of messages and number of ciphertexts an application can encrypt or decrypt before giving the adversary an authenticated encryption advantage higher than AEA.

-For an AEAD based on a block function, it is common for these limits to be expressed instead in terms of the number of blocks rather than bytes.
+When limits are expressed as a number of messages an application can encrypt or decrypt, this requires assumptions about the size of messages and any authenticated additional data (AAD).
+Limits can instead be expressed in terms of the number of bytes, or blocks, of plaintext and maybe AAD in total.
-Furthermore, it might be more appropriate to track the number of messages rather than track bytes.
-Therefore, the guidance is usually based on the total number of blocks processed (s).
-To aid in calculating limits for message-based protocols, a formulation of limits that includes a maximum message size (l) is included.
+To aid in translating between message-based and byte/block-based limits, a formulation of limits that includes a maximum message size (l) and the AEAD schemes' block length in bits (n) is provided.

 All limits are based on the total number of messages, either the number of protected messages (q) or the number of forgery attempts (v); which correspond